Close Menu

 Fast-growing companies usually respond to pressure with more hiring.
 Demand rises, headcount follows.
 Licious, the meat and seafood delivery company, initially operated the same way.
 Then growth became more expensive.

-“At some point, the conversation changes from asking how many people are required to asking what outcomes need to be delivered,” says Sahil Mathur, the company’s head of HR.
+“At some point, the conversation changes from asking how many people are required to asking what outcomes need to be delivered,” says Sahil Mathur, the company’s chief human resources officer.

 That shift sounds managerial.
 It is actually structural.
 As margins tighten, labour stops being treated as expandable capacity and starts being treated as a productivity system.
 For Licious, HR increasingly moved away from pure recruitment and towards operational efficiency: onboarding quality, workforce stability, output consistency, and retention.